rgklab/detectron_xgb/README.md

 ## Usage

-## Example: Covariate Shift with Synthetic Data
+## Example: Covariate Shift Detection with Synthetic Data

 Here we demonstrate the scaling behaviour of detectron xgb on synthetic data.